Arkansas State Parks

 In DeGray Lake Resort State Park, the only resort state park in Arkansas, campers have a choice between the lakeshore and the woods.
 A tent-like yurt, equipped with electricity, may even be rented by those who want a more unique camping experience.

-Hiking Trails in Arkansas State Parks
+Hiking in Arkansas State Parks